+Your transplant team can help you cope with side effects.
+Some can be prevented, and most can be treated to help you feel better.
 This is not a complete list and you should tell your doctor or transplant team about any problems you have or changes you notice.
 Some of these problems can be life-threatening, so it’s important to be able to reach your doctor or transplant team at night, on weekends, and during holidays.
-Be sure you know how to do this.
+Ask for their after hours contact numbers to make sure you will be able to do this.

 Mucositis (inflammation or sores in the mouth) is a short-term side effect that can happen with chemo and radiation.
 It usually gets better within a few weeks after treatment, but it can make it very painful to eat and drink.

-Because chemotherapy drugs can cause severe nausea and vomiting, doctors often give anti-nausea medicines at the same time as chemo to try and prevent it.
+Because chemotherapy drugs can cause severe nausea and vomiting, doctors often give anti-nausea medicines at the same time as chemo to try to prevent it.
 As much as possible, the goal is to prevent nausea and vomiting, because it’s easier to prevent it than it is to stop it once it starts.
-Preventive treatment should start before the chemo is given and should continue for as long as the chemo is likely to cause vomiting, which can be up to 7 to 10 days after the last dose.
+Preventive treatment should start before chemo is given and should continue for as long as the chemo is likely to cause vomiting, which can be up to 7 to 10 days after the last dose.

 No one drug can prevent or control chemo-related nausea and vomiting 100% of the time.
 In many cases, two or more medicines are used.
 You’ll need to tell your transplant team how well the medicines are controlling your nausea and vomiting.
 If they aren’t working, they will need to be changed.